 CHNOS analysis of organic materials

 Determination of carbon, hydrogen, nitrogen, sulfur, and oxygen content of the organic sample.
-CHNS analysis is performed using Dumas combustion method, where the sample is combusted at elevated temperature followed by gas chromatography separation and detection using thermal conductivity.
+CHNS analysis (”LECO analysis”) is performed using Dumas combustion method, where the sample is combusted at elevated temperature followed by gas chromatography separation and detection using thermal conductivity.
 Oxygen is analysed using Unterzaucher pyrolysis method, which utilizes high temperature thermal decomposition and conversion of sample's oxygen into carbon monoxide before gas chromatography separation and detection by thermal conductivity.
 The sample can be either solid or liquid, but water in the sample affects the result.
 In the case of aqueous samples, it is possible to dry the sample before analysis.
 The price includes two parallel measurements.
 The results are reported as wt-% of the initial sample.
 The analysis gives the total carbon, hydrogen, nitrogen, sulfur, and oxygen content of the material, but it does not identify any chemical structures.
+Can be combined with other methods, such as GC-MS, 1H, and 13C NMR, to perform substance structure identification.
 Possible element packages: CHN, CHNO, CHNS, and CHNOS.

 - Suitable sample matrices